B-UMMI/Chewie-NS/docs/user_interface/schema_overview.rst

 Schema Overview
 ===============

-This page displays all schemas available for a single species.
+This page displays information on all schemas available for a given species.

 .. figure:: ../resources/schemas_overview_full.png
     :align: center